“And when he drew near and saw the city, he wept over it…” Luke 19:41

 I walk from one epoch to another without a memory

 to guide me.
 The prophets over there are sharing

 the history of the holy … ascending to heaven

 and returning less discouraged and melancholy, because love

 and peace are holy and are coming to town.” – Mahmoud Darwish

 I paused a profound one after these two odes to the city.
 I heard our chaplain intoned in his priestly chant the verse from the Book of Revelation.

 “And I saw the holy city, new Jerusalem, coming down out of heaven from God, made ready as a bride adorned for her husband. “- Rev 21:2

 I asked myself, what is the solitary poem lurking seditiously in the pilgrim in me?
 What is and where is my own Jerusalem?

-As I tiptoed and immersed in my own reflection, a voice told me, “My heart is my new Jerusalem, a dwelling place of my Lord.”
-Jerusalem will stay with me wherever I go, unbounded by competing territorial claims, unbounded by dissenting voices, unshackled by the burden of ancient stones and fortifications but cleansed, nourished lovingly and perfected by my own King in this life’s pilgrimage.
+As I tiptoed and immersed in my reflection, a voice told me, “My heart is my new Jerusalem, a dwelling place of my Lord.”
+Jerusalem will stay with me wherever I go, unbounded by competing territorial claims, infinite dissenting voices, unshackled by the burden of ancient stones and fortifications but cleansed, nourished lovingly and perfected by my King in this life’s pilgrimage.